 HIV-infected people often have cognitive dysfunction (HIV-associated neurocognitive disorder, or HAND), which includes asymptomatic neurocognitive impairment (ANI), mild neurocognitive disorder (MND), and HIV-associated dementia (HAD), even if they are on ART and have undetectable viral loads.
 In this study, researchers will evaluate the effectiveness of adding MVC and DTG to the current ART regimen of HIV-infected people with undetectable (<50 copies/mL) plasma HIV-1 RNA who have mild to moderate neurocognitive impairment and who have been on stable ART for at least 6 months prior to study entry.
 The purpose of this study is to evaluate if the addition of MVC and DTG to participants' existing ART regimens will improve participants' neurocognitive performance.

 Participants will be randomly assigned to one of three arms.
 All participants will remain on their existing ART regimens; they will take their assigned study drugs in addition to their ART regimen.
 Participants in Arm A will receive placebo for MVC and placebo for DTG.
 Participants in Arm B will receive DTG and placebo for MVC.
 Participants in Arm C will receive MVC and DTG.
 Study visits will occur at entry and Weeks 2, 4, 12, 24, 48, 72, and 96.
-Visits may include physical examinations, blood collection, neurocognitive testing, and questionnaires.
+Visits may include physical examinations, blood collection, neurocognitive testing, pregnancy testing, and questionnaires.
 Some participants may have an optional lumbar puncture procedure.
 Participants will have to return for refills of study drugs on Weeks 36, 60, and 84.
-No evaluations will be performed during these visits.

 HIV Infections HIV-Associated Neurocognitive Disorder Maraviroc Dolutegravir Dolutegravir (DTG) Maraviroc (MVC)